 Like I said above, trying to stop a bull market has risks.
-With $32 billion pouring into equity funds in September and another $12.7 billion into stock funds in one week in October, many investors are jumping into the market.
+With $32 billion pouring into equity funds in September and another $12.7 billion into stock funds within the last week, many investors are jumping into the market.
 What action are you taking?

-John Derrick, CFA, director of research, contributed to this commentary.
+John Derrick, director of research, contributed to this commentary.

 |All American Equity Fund||23.15%||22.14%||7.92%||7.51%||2.72%||2.20%|